When In-Laws Join the Family Business

 The longer this runs the more normal it becomes.
 Every month without a clear role definition is another month everyone — including your mother-in-law — assumes this is just how it works.
 And the longer that assumption sits the harder it is to change without it feeling like a sudden shift nobody saw coming.

-Before — you're fielding confused employees, unauthorized purchases, subcontractors getting mixed signals.
+Before — you're fielding confused non-family employees, unauthorized purchases, subcontractors getting mixed signals.
 You're absorbing all of it alone at work while the plan sits unfinished at home.
 The in-laws don't know a conversation is coming.
-Everyone is adjusting to a dynamic that was never supposed to be permanent.
+Everyone is adjusting to a setup that was never supposed to be permanent.

 Every week you don't move is a decision you're making.